Helix-Platform/Sandbox-NG/docs/helix_with_node-red.md

 ## Node-RED for Helix Sandbox

-The how-to will help you install Node-RED on the server and build your first dashboard for monitoring the temperature and humidity parameters sent by NodeMCU or through REST messages via Postman or Curl.
+## About

+This how-to can help you create a panel to view the temperature and humidity information transmitted by your NodeMCU to the Helix Sandbox and also details the installation of Node-RED on the server.

 ![](../images/weather_monitoring.png)

 Good luck!

-## About

-This tutorial can help you to create a simple dashboard using Node-RED:

 ## Running Node-RED on Ubuntu Server